 In the summer all of the restaurants near the apartment are very similar, we like the fish from the place right next to the apartment (next to tennis court) & Lobster is quite good.
 Try Langos which is a hungarian pizza, the best place is the purple buffet (on the left as you enter the gates), its run by identical twins.
 Our favorite restaurant in Senec is Marathon , its in the middle of the pedestrian street in town, book if you want an outside table in the summer.

 All the main supermarkets are here, we use Kaufland and Lidl mainly.
-They are open 8-9pm 7 days a week.
-Note that small shops shut for lunch and are are only open Saturday morning until noon, on Sunday they are closed.
-Samoska supermarket which is nearly opposite Piano bar is a good option if you dont want to drive to Kaufland or Lidl
+They are open 8-9pm 7 days a week (may have changed due to COVID-19).
+Note that small shops shut for lunch and are are only open Saturday morning until noon.
+So if you heading to Senec town on Saturday morning go before noon !
+On Saturday afternoon and Sunday most shops are closed.
+Terno supermarket which is nearly opposite Piano bar is a good option if you dont want to drive to Kaufland or Lidl.
+There is a new Billa in the centre of town due to open late 2020.

-There is a local market in the pedestrian area opposite Piano bar, they sometimes sell crafts like hand weaved baskets.
+There is a local market in the pedestrian area opposite Piano bar, they sometimes sell crafts like hand weaved baskets, wooden spoons….
+Saturday morning is best, at other times its just fruit and flowers.

 Monthly Events in Senec:

-Ice Bears swimming – On 6th January every year at Hotel Senec 1.30pm
+Ice Bears swimming – On 6th January every year at one of the hotels on the north lake usually at 1pm

 Skating 100m from the apartment if its cold enough